piemonte/PBJVision/CONTRIBUTING.md

 ## Contributing

-Vision is a community project and contributing should be as easy and fun as possible.
-If you encounter bugs or have ideas for the project, please open an issue or create a pull request.
+Vision is a community project in which contributing should be as easy and fun as possible.
+If you encounter bugs or have ideas, please open an issue or create a pull request.

 ## Pull Requests